cs1302uga/cs1302-tutorials/github-setup.md

 1. If prompted, confirm your GitHub password.

-1. On Odin, verify that your key pair is setup correctly by trying to SSH to `git@github.com` (do not change the username):
+1. On Odin, verify that your key pair is set up correctly by trying to SSH to `git@github.com` (do not change the username):

    ```